Setting up an Nginx Reverse Proxy

 Nginx Reverse Proxy

-Using Nginx as a reverse proxy gives you several additional benefits:
+Using Nginx as a reverse proxy gives you several benefits:

-• Load Balancing - Nginx can perform load balancing to distribute clients’ requests across proxied servers, which improve the performance, scalability, and reliability.
+• Load balancing: Nginx can distribute client requests across multiple upstream servers, which improves performance, scalability, and availability.

-• Compression - If the proxied server does not send compressed responses, you can configure Nginx to compress the responses before sending them to the clients.
+• Compression: If the upstream does not send compressed responses, Nginx can compress them before sending them to the client.

 Prerequisites